artemisdesignstudios/docs/docs/02_keyboards/01_paragon/02_build-notes.md

 # Build Notes and Recommendations

-This document contains some of our thoughts when building the Paragon.
-We highly recommend considering these suggestions while building your unit to ensure you can create the best typing experience for your preferences.
+We highly recommend considering these suggestions while building your Paragon to ensure you can create the best typing experience for your preferences.

 **Note:** If you are having issues with your PCB, please check out our **[guide](/pcb_files/README.md)** on flashing and loading the PCB in VIA.